 FEATURE_TY Feature Description CAMPGROUND Disturbed vegetation with frequently changing facilities of RVs and tents used for overnight stay.
-Most often consists of several individual clearings surrounded by vegetation and gravel or concrete roads connecting clearings.
-GOLFCOURSE Large recreational area consisting of a series of grass patches surrounded by trees.
+Most often consists of several individual clearings surrounded by vegetation and gravel or asphalt roads connecting clearings.
+GOLFCOURSE Large recreational area comprising a series of grass patches surrounded by trees.
 GREENSPACE Greenspace used for recreation within a residential area including parks, schools, school yards and sport fields.
 RECREATION Urban/rural greenspace and recreation that does not fit into other categories (e.g. graveyards, baseball diamonds, parks, shelterbelts, ski hills, clearings from old industrial activity that is now vegetated).
 This layer was also used to identify green-space features that do not fit into other categories such as storage areas and parking lots.
 RUNWAY Vegetated runway.
+SURROUNDING- VEG Disturbed vegetation surrounding airport runways, highway ramps and other industrial features.